zygyz/romp/README.md

  module load glog-0.3.5-gcc-9.2.0-somehash
  module load dyninst-10.1.2-gcc-9.2.0-somehash
  ```
-Note that it is possible that various verions/variants of dyninst are installed in your system.
+It is possible that various verions/variants of dyninst are installed in your system.
 For example, hpctoolkit requires a variant of dyninst that supports parallel parsing using OpenMP, while ROMP requires a variant of dyninst that turns off this parallel parsing feature.
 It is important to make sure the correct version/varient of dyninst is used by ROMP.
 To check this, one can run `spack spec -l romp` to get the hash for dyninst package it use.
-For example, if it is 'jmairsn', then `module load dyninst-10.1.2-gcc-9.2.0-jmairsn`.
+For example, if it is 'jmairsn', then ```module load dyninst-10.1.2-gcc-9.2.0-jmairsn```.

 * Export DYNINSTAPI_RT_LIB and ROMP_PATH
   * It is required by dyninst to set environment variable DYNINSTAPI_RT_LIB.
 Make sure one uses the correct version of dyninst using the method described above.